Mental Health

 • Desvenlafaxine (Pristiq, Khedezla)

-In addition to depression, SSRIs could be prescribed to treat conditions like generalized anxiety disorder, obsessive compulsive disorder, panic disorder, severe phobias such as agoraphobia and social phobia, bulimia, and post-traumatic stress disorder.
-Sometimes they’re also used to treat conditions such as premature ejaculation, premenstrual syndrome, fibromyalgia, irritable bowel syndrome, and pain.
-SNRIs are also sometimes used to treat other conditions, such as anxiety disorders and long-term (chronic) pain, especially nerve pain.
+Sometimes SSRIs treat other conditions such as premature ejaculation, premenstrual syndrome, fibromyalgia, irritable bowel syndrome, and pain.
+SNRIs are also used to treat anxiety disorders and long-term (chronic) pain, especially nerve pain.

 The short answer is: whatever you and your doctor decide is best for your specific situation!

-Sometimes doctors prescribe a combination of SSRIs and SNRIs for their patients’ treatment and norepinephrine and dopamine reuptake inhibitors, or NDRIs, can be used as well.
-While SSRIs are more commonly prescribed because they can be more effective at mood regulation, sometimes with fewer side effects, SNRIs have the ability to improve energy levels, so they each have their own benefits.
-While a boost of energy might sound better, treating depression is about balancing the chemicals in your brain, so your doctor can determine what the best treatment choice and dosage is for you at a particular time.
+SSRIs are more commonly prescribed because they can be more effective at mood regulation, sometimes with fewer side effects.
+SNRIs have the ability to improve energy levels, so each type has its own benefits.
+While a boost of energy might sound better, treating depression is about balancing the chemicals in your brain.
+Your doctor can determine what the best treatment choice and dosage is for you at a particular time.

 Common side effects of antidepressants may include: